Service

 Tourist information offices

-There are tourist information offices in the following towns along the trail: Sundsvall, Borgsjö, Östersund and Trondheim.
+There are tourist information offices in the following towns along the trail: Borgsjö, Östersund and Trondheim.
 There is also several Info Points in Krokom municipality.
 You can buy and stamp your pilgrim passport here and receive useful information about the surrounding area.
 Please check opening hours.

 Pilgrim centres